SpatialExperiment

 SPE has been extended through SpatialFeatureExperiment (SFE) (Moses et al. 2023), which can additionally accommodate observation- and feature-level graphs (e.g. of cell/spot neighborhoods) and geometries (e.g. segmentation and tissue boundaries, or histological regions annotated by a pathologist).
 Because these are represented as sf (geometries) and spdep (graphs) objects, SFE directly gives access to a range of geometry operations (e.g. intersecting and buffering) and spatial dependency calculations (e.g. Moran’s I and Geary’s C).

-MoleculeExperiment (ME) (Peters Couto et al. 2023) is designed for imaging-based spatial transcriptomics data.
+MoleculeExperiment (ME) (Peters Couto et al. 2023) is an extension to SPE designed for imaging-based spatial transcriptomics data.
 For each sample, ME stores a list of molecules

 (e.g. transcript identities and coordinates), and boundaries